It's My Party

-"Left turn Jada, left turn!
+“Left turn, Jada, left turn!
 Towards the lake area!
-There were no houses on the left!
-Where the hell did it go?"
+There are no houses on the left!
+Where the hell did it go?”
 In the gathering darkness, Emily carefully turned around and headed back.
 A few minutes later she stopped before a narrow path.
-"Well, it makes sense.
+“Well, it makes sense.
 This is the direction towards the open areas.
-But how did we miss this, six times in a row?"
+But how did we miss this, six times in a row?”

 “Well, the very last time we weren’t looking, but yeah...”
 Jada examined the trees lit by the headlights for a long moment.
 “It’s an optical illusion.
 The trees further back are bigger, right where the road curves.
 It makes them look closer.
 In the daylight, I bet this road is almost invisible ...
 I guess...”
 Somehow the explanation didn’t seem quite right, and something else was bothering her too.
 The road was dirt and very narrow.
 Their small car would be scraping pine branches on both sides.
 “Emily, this can’t be a road to a shopping mall!”